sashikamw/performance-ballerina/README.md

 #### setup.sh

-The `setup.sh` script is the only script you need to run to set up and configure Ballerina.
-A ballerina distribution should be copied to the home directory og the Ballerina node.
+The `setup.sh` script is the only script you need to run to set up and configure Ballerina and the netty host mapping.
+A ballerina distribution should be copied to the home directory of the Ballerina node.
 This script will extract the distribution and copy the bal files that will be used to do the performance tests.
-The name of the ballerina distribution should be given as a parameter
+The name of the ballerina distribution and the ip of the netty server should be given as parameters.

 How to run:

-`./setup.sh ballerina-runtime-0.970.0`
+`./setup.sh ballerina-runtime-0.970.0 192.168.1.1`

 #### ballerina-start.sh